-So, we went out on a hike along the Applegate river and looked as we went along, not really seeing much except for some epic moss, but having a great time anyways.
+We went out on a hike along the Applegate river and looked as we went along, not really seeing much except for some epic moss, but having a great time anyways.

 Hmm, orange in color…

 Goes to show you that even when you’re looking you still may not see…

 Since we weren’t sure if they were chanterelles, we only picked a few.
-They had the false gills of Chanterelles, but they also had hollow stems
+They had the false gills of chanterelles, but they also had hollow stems

 The gills were exactly like chanterelles, “false gills” they’re called, a major defining characteristic.
 Not sharp like the gills of most mushrooms, but more rounded and like veins.

 They had a lot of liquid in them as they were a bit waterlogged from all the rain.

-A little bit of butter and a pinch of thyme is all they needed, and man these were delicious!
-So earthy and flavorful, exactly how a mushroom should be.
+A little bit of butter and a pinch of thyme is all they needed, and these were absolutely delicious!

 One I highly recommend is All That the Rain Promises and More by David Arora, as it’s extremely thorough, easy to read, has great pictures and is small enough to put into a backpack.

 Better yet, take a friend who knows about mushrooms!
 And definitely don’t pass up yellowfoot chanterelle mushrooms!